Back to articles

 Is Texas as affordable as people say?

 Partially.
 The no-income-tax benefit is real and significant, particularly for higher earners.
-But property taxes in Texas run among the highest in the country, electricity costs are rising, and homeowners insurance has been increasing.
+But, my dear, property taxes in Texas are among the highest in the country.
+And electricity costs are going up, as is homeowners insurance.
 The net financial benefit after all costs is often smaller than the headline "no income tax" pitch suggests.

 What is the biggest complaint about living in Texas?